Vienna

 When to go: seasonality and rates

-MonthCrowdsAverage junior suite rateClimateNote
+MonthCrowdsAverage junior suite rateClimateNeed to know

 April-MayHigh650-850 €Mild, 15-20°CConcert season, book 4 months ahead

-JuneVery high700-900 €Warm, 22-28°CFestivals, terraces open
+JuneVery high700-900 €Warm, 22-28°CFestivals, open terraces

 July-AugustMedium500-700 €Very hot, 28-35°COpera closed, some restaurants on holiday